 Often you will not be able to negotiate down to 50% because the debt collector has leverage when a lawsuit has been filed, but you may still be able to get a discount off of the total owed.

 You will often receive a stipulated judgement about the terms of the settlement.
 This document tells you about the terms of the settlement agreement.
-Once you agree, you will sign the document and return to the agency.
+Once you agree, you will sign the document and return it to the agency.
 You will often set up a payment plan that will pull payments automatically from your account.
-Once you have paid the terms of the settlement, your account should be fully settled with $0 remaining balance.
+Once you have paid the terms of the settlement, your account should be fully settled with a $0 remaining balance.

 Do all creditors sue for unpaid debt?

-Not always.
 Each creditor makes decisions on whether to sue for the unpaid debt.
 If you have many creditors, you may want to know the lawsuit likelihood of each of your creditors.
 You can Google this information or research court cases with your creditor information.
 We also built our free debt relief comparison calculator that provides insights into the lawsuit likelihood.

 When Will a Debt Collector Sue for Unpaid Debt?